karatelabs/karate/README.md

 Note that JSON gets auto-converted to `Map` (or `List`) when making the cross-over to Java.
 Refer to the [`cats-java.feature`](karate-demo/src/test/java/demo/java/cats-java.feature) demo for an example.

+> An additional-level of auto-conversion happens when objects cross the boundary between JS and Java.
+In the rare case that you need to mutate a `Map` or `List` returned from Java but while still within a JS block, use [`karate.toJson()`](#karate-tojson) to convert.

 Another example is [`dogs.feature`](karate-demo/src/test/java/demo/dogs/dogs.feature) -  which actually makes JDBC (database) calls, and since the data returned from the Java code is JSON, the last section of the test is able to use [`match`](#match) *very* effectively for data assertions.

 A great example of how you can extend Karate, even bypass the HTTP client but still use Karate's test-automation effectively, is this [gRPC](https://grpc.io) example by [@thinkerou](https://github.com/thinkerou): [`karate-grpc`](https://github.com/thinkerou/karate-grpc).
 And you can even handle asynchronous flows such as [listening to message-queues](#async).